Hot Flushes: Causes & Remedies

 However, the menopause isn’t the only thing that can cause hot flushes.
 Having an overactive thyroid (hyperthyroidism) can also trigger sensations of overheating, as can a rare condition called carcinoid syndrome.
 Some infections that cause a high temperature – such a s urinary infections – can trigger sensations similar to hot flushes too.

 Some men can also have hot flushes if they’re having hormone treatment for prostate cancer.
-According to the NHS, hormone treatment may cause hot flushes in men by lowering the amount of testosterone in their bodies.
+According to Cancer Research UK, hormone treatment may cause hot flushes in men by lowering the amount of testosterone in their bodies – though doctors need more evidence to confirm it (iv).
 Learn more about how menopause might affect your body.

 Hot flushes: ways to cope

 While HRT may be the most effective treatment for hot flushes and other menopause symptoms, there are other things you can do to help make life easier at this time in your life: